FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Additional Model Details

-Where $A$ and $B$ are the sets of possible values for atom types and bond orders, respectively, and $\delta(.)$ is the one-hot encoding operation applied to each item in a sequence individually.
+Here $\text{Cat}(\cdot)$ denotes the categorical distribution, $A$ and $B$ are the sets of possible values for atom types and bond orders, respectively, and $\delta(\cdot)$ is the one-hot encoding operation applied to each item in a sequence individually.
 We use values $\alpha = 2.0$, $\beta = 1.0$, and $\sigma = 0.2$ for all \textsc{Flowr} models.

 Following~\cite{model:midi,model:eqgatdiff,model:pilot} we train \textsc{Flowr} to predict $l_1$ directly by learning the distribution $p^{\theta}_{1|t} (l_1 | l_t, \mathcal{P}, \mathcal{I})$.
 This leads to the same loss function as \textsc{SemlaFlow}~\cite{model:semlaflow} -- we apply a mean-squared error loss for ligand coordinates and cross-entropy losses for atom types, bond orders and formal charges.
-In Appendix~\ref{section:appendix-interactions} we provide more information on how we handle the case where the model is conditioned on both $\mathcal{P}$ and $\mathcal{I}$.
+When the model is conditioned on both $\mathcal{P}$ and $\mathcal{I}$, the interaction features are provided as additional input to the cross-attention module, enabling the model to attend to both structural pocket information and desired interaction patterns simultaneously.
+In Section~\ref{section:appendix-interactions} we provide more information on how we handle the case where the model is conditioned on both $\mathcal{P}$ and $\mathcal{I}$.

-Additionally, during training we apply self-conditioning~\cite{self-cond} as a way of reusing the model's previous prediction of $l_1$ and equivariant optimal transport~\cite{cfm:equi-ot} to reduce the transport cost between $p_{\text{noise}}$ and $p_{\text{data}}$.
-Full details of the training setup for self-conditioning and equivariant optimal transport can be found in~\cite{model:semlaflow}.
+Additionally, during training we apply self-conditioning~\cite{self-cond} to improve generation quality.
+In self-conditioned training, half of the training batches are processed normally, while the other half first generate a preliminary prediction of $l_1$ from the model, which is then detached from the computation graph and provided as additional conditioning input in the subsequent forward pass.
+For atom and bond types, the conditioning inputs are softmax-normalised probability distributions over the predicted categorical types.

+We also apply equivariant optimal transport~\cite{cfm:equi-ot} during training to reduce the transport cost between $p_{\text{noise}}$ and $p_{\text{data}}$.
+For each training pair $(l_0, l_1)$, the coordinate noise $\mathbf{x}_0$ is transformed via $\hat{\mathbf{x}}_0 = f_\pi(\mathbf{x}_0, \mathbf{x}_1)$, where $f_\pi$ applies the permutation and rotation that minimise the squared error between $\mathbf{x}_0$ and $\mathbf{x}_1$, as described in the Equivariant Optimal Transport section above.
+This alignment reduces transport costs and yields straighter, more efficient integration paths during sampling.